 Ahmed Shah’s Mosque

-Southwest of Bhadra Fort and dating from 1414, Ahmed Shah's Mosque was one of the city's earliest mosques.
-It has an elaborately carved...
+Southwest of Bhadra Fort and dating from 1414, this is one of the city’s earliest mosques, built for the sultan and nobles within...

 Built immediately after the founding of Ahmedabad in 1411, Bhadra Fort now houses government offices and a Kali temple.
 Its gate formed...